PancakeBunny-finance/Bunny/docs/faq.rst

 Withdrawal Fee

-There is a 0.5% withdrawal fee from Farms only if withdrawal happens within 72 hours of deposit.
+There is a 0.5% withdrawal fee from Farms only if a Withdrawal happens within 72 hours of deposit.
 This fee exists to maintain the smooth flow of the ecosystem and to prevent possible exploitation from individuals acting under bad faith.
 For example if there was no 0.5% withdrawal fee within the 72 hours, someone could keep depositing right before the compounding takes place and withdraw right after and still reap the same benefits and continuous long-term holders.

 Performance Fee

-We have a 30% performance fee on our farms, but the majority of the profit from these fees goes back to go rewards for staking BUNNY, thereby ensuring the sustainability and longevity of our project and benefitting BUNNY supporters/holders.
+When you choose to Claim profits from a pool, a 30% performance fee is collected to reward BUNNY stake holders.
+In return, all pools are rewarded with BUNNY tokens.
+For every 1 BNB in fees collected, 5 BUNNY is rewarded.

 Can I make a partial withdrawal?
 ================================================